RetlavSource/Encrypt-Decrypt_image_AES-CBC-ECB/README.md

 - numpy (s. https://numpy.org/doc/)

-### Configuration

-The following settings are possible in PyImgEnc.py:

-- Set the mode in section '# Set mode': AES.MODE_CBC or AES.MODE_ECB.

-- Set the file path of the image to be encrypted in section '# Load original image': If the image is in the same directory as PyImgEnc.py, only the filename is required, e.g. topsecret.jpg.

 ### Image formats

 - The images to be encrypted can be in one of the common formats (jpg, bmp, etc.).